Diploma of Montessori Early Childhood Education

 Step 2: Complete Induction course

 You will be sent a link to log into our Student Management System Axcelerate to complete our online induction course.
-During this induction you will be given in depth information about your course and Building Futures Education.
+During this induction you will be given in depth information about your course and MECTA.
 Once this is complete you will be sent the online enrolment form.

 Step 3: Commence Training

-You will be enrolled into the Nationally Recognised Course you have chosen with Building Futures Education and you can commence your training.
+You will be enrolled into the Nationally Recognised Course you have chosen with MECTA and you can commence your training.